blakesmith/blakesmith.github.com/_posts/2009-09-30-how-to-write-good-code.markdown

 ---
 layout: post
-title: how to write good code
+title: "just remember this: how to write good code"
 published: true
 ---